The Fake Translation Saga

 Panchavimsha Brahmana 12.6.8-9 “Indra and the Asuric Namuci made an agreement: ‘of us two not (one) shall kill the other either by night or by day, either with (what is) wet or (what is) dry’.
 Indra cut off his head at dawn before sunrise with foam of water; what is at dawn before sunrise, is neither by night nor by day, and foam of water is neither wet nor dry.
 This head, a greater evil, (then the unslain himself had been) rolled after him, (calling out): ‘Man-slayer, thou hast cheated, thou hast cheated!’
 Neither by verse nor by chant could repel it (this head), (but) by means of the finale of the harivarna-(saman) he repelled it.”

 This is also mentioned in Mahabharata 9.43.
-But the contradiction between Arya Samaj translation and Panchavimsha Brahmana is not a major issue here, the major issue here is that following Rig Veda verse is repeated in the Yajur Veda and both the Rigved and Yajurved verses translated by Arya Samajis contradicts with each other.
-I have mentioned the Sanskrit text for you to read and compare.
+The contradiction between the Arya Samaj translation and the Panchavimsha Brahmana is not the primary concern here.
+The more serious issue is that the same Rig Veda verse is repeated in the Yajur Veda, yet the Arya Samaj translations of the Rigvedic and Yajurvedic versions contradict each other.
+I have provided the Sanskrit text so that it can be examined and compared directly.

 विश्वा यदजयः सप्र्धः ||